stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 over the entire house.
 The formula was so plainly audible in the hall outside the locked door that Mrs. Ward could not help memorising it as she waited and listened anxiously, and later on she was able to write it down at Dr. Willett's request.
 It ran as follows, and experts have told Dr.
-Willett that its very close analogue can be found in the mystic writings of "Eliphas Levi", that cryptic soul who crept through a crack in the forbidden door and glimpsed the frightful vistas of the void beyond:
+Willett that its very close analogue can be found in the mystic writings of _"Eliphas Levi"_, that cryptic soul who crept through a crack in the forbidden door and glimpsed the frightful vistas of the void beyond:

-   "Per Adonai Eloim, Adonai Jehova,
+> "Per Adonai Eloim, Adonai Jehova,
-Adonai Sabaoth, Metraton On Agla Mathon, verbum pythonicum, mysterium salamandrae, conventus sylvorum, antra gnomorum, daemonia Coeli Gad, Almousin, Gibor, Jehosua,
+> Adonai Sabaoth, Metraton On Agla Mathon,
+> verbum pythonicum, mysterium salamandrae,
+> conventus sylvorum, antra gnomorum,
+> daemonia Coeli Gad, Almousin, Gibor, Jehosua,
-Evam, Zariatnatmik, veni, veni, veni. "
+> Evam, Zariatnatmik, veni, veni, veni."

 This had been going on for two hours without change or intermission when over all the neighbourhood a pandaemoniac howling of dogs set in.
 The extent of this howling can be judged from the space it received in the papers the next day, but to those in the Ward household it was overshadowed by the odour which instantly followed it; a hideous, all-pervasive odour which none of them had ever smelt before or have ever smelt since.
 In the midst of this mephitic flood there came a very perceptible flash like that of lightning, which would have been blinding and impressive but for the daylight around; and then was heard the voice that no listener can ever forget because of its thunderous remoteness, its incredible depth, and its eldritch dissimilarity to Charles Ward's voice.
 It shook the house, and was clearly heard by at least two neighbours above the howling of the dogs.
 Mrs. Ward, who had been listening in despair outside her son's